BUILDING SITE SURVEY AND SET OUT

 Two Peg Test

 All instruments are subject to errors.
 The checking of the instrument (level) is therefore important.
 The main error is where the line of sight is not parallel to the horizontal line of collimation.
 In this case your levels will not be correct.
 A test for checking the level is known as the two peg test.
-This test determines the amount of error and if an error occurs notify the technician (the level must be serviced).
+This test determines the amount of errror and if an error occurs notif04-Jun-2020 04:59 PMid1echnician (the level must be serviced).

-Grid leveling is used for site investigation, for drawing contour lines and for the easy calculation of volumes.
+Gid leveling is used for site investigation, for drawing contour line and for the easy calculation of volumes.

-A reference RL must be defined to calculate the volume of the truncated prism A, B, C, etc. The volume of a grid element (A, B, C etc). is the area of the grid element multiplied by the average oft the four corner heights.
-To calculate the volume correctly each prism is to be considered on its own.
 Figure 4 below shows the site in isometric view.
-As can be seen the horizontal plane (green rectangle) at RL = 12.900 lies between the RL = 10.000 and RL = 15.831.
-If a house is placed on this level then cut (blue area) equals the fill (green area).
+As can be seen the horizontal plane at RL = 12.900 lies between the RL = 10.000 and RL = 15.831.
+If a house is placed on this level then some cutting and some filling would be required.
 However, if the FGL (finished ground level) is at RL 10.00 then all soil of the site need to be removed and if RL 15.831 soil must be transported to the site.

 The two grid elements F